Arwa-Fawzy/Cat-Emotional-Analysis/README.md

-#  DeepPet: Understanding Your Pet's Body Language
+#  DeepCat: A Deep Learning Aproach to Understand Your Cat's Body Language

 “The cat told me that she was sick,” a child said.
 Though, can cats talk?